 A very small church and associated halls half way down the hill towards the railway station.
 A church of 1883 was largely destroyed in WW2 and this building was constructed within the ruins, possibly re-using some of them in 1959.
 The architect is unknown.

 On the opposite side of the Ravine to the Roman Catholic Church.
 It replaced two older churches, being built in 1976 to designs by David Bush.
+Some pieces of glass from one of the previous buildings has been re-used

 In a back street north of the town centre, this is a small church of 1909 that is now used as a Hindu Temple.
 The architect is unknown.
 It closed at some point in the 1960s or 1970s and was used by the Boy Scouts Association.
 It has been a Hindu Temple since the early 2000s.